2015 Rochelle–Fairdale tornado: Clem Schultz video

 The disaster was captured on a phone camera by Clarence "Clem" Schultz (85), who recorded the tornado from his home.
-Mr. Schultz survived with a compressed broken vertebra, but his wife, Geraldine "Geri" Schultz (67), and their neighbor, Jacklyn Klosa (69), were killed.
+He survived with a compressed broken vertebra, but his wife, Geraldine "Geri" Schultz (67), and their neighbor, Jacklyn Klosa (69), were killed.
 The Schultzes' dog, Missy, and Clem's phone with the footage were found unharmed after the disaster.
 The footage, which captured the tornado's approach and destruction of several houses (including the homes of Klosa and the Schultzes), was recovered and released online and in news broadcasts as a cautionary example.

 Aftermath

 In the immediate wake of the tornado, The Salvation Army and American Red Cross set up temporary shelters for residents in Fairdale.
 The Rochelle Community Hospital was shifted into "disaster mode" to quickly handle the large number of casualties.
 Equipment and resources from over a dozen nearby fire departments aided in sifting through the remains of dozens of houses.
 More than 675 volunteers, coordinated by the Virginia faith-based nonprofit organization Operation Blessing, and countless residents from surrounding areas assisted in cleanup efforts.
 AmeriCorps coordinated their own operations beginning on April 12.
 Switchyard Bar and Grill in Rochelle hosted a donation drive to provide victims with new household items.
 Ogle County Sheriff Brian VanVickle and DeKalb County Sheriff Roger Scott set up a lost-and-found for residents to retrieve missing items.
 Workers from "Bees Designs" created and sold shirts in Rochelle, with all proceeds donated to help tornado victims.
 A check from near Rochelle was discovered approximately 80 mi northeast in Racine, Wisconsin, a common occurrence with violent tornadoes.
 Widespread severe weather across northern Illinois prompted the cancellation of more than 850 flights at Chicago O'Hare International Airport.
 Governor Bruce Rauner declared DeKalb and Ogle counties as state disaster areas, freeing up a wide variety of resources for response efforts.
 Both the governor and Illinois U.S. Senator Mark Kirk toured the area.
 Total economic losses from the tornado reached $19 million.